top of page

 “Get back to the ship!
 Run!”

-My-re carried the goat, Joey and ran through the flowery field back to the flying ship, the Unsinkable III, which was currently grounded and under repair.
-The haunting calls of the crag wolves were all around and getting closer.
-She didn’t look back, but heard the footsteps of the four Shagornan elves following.
-They were wisely heeding her warning.
+My‑re carried the goat, Joey, and ran through the flowery field back to the flying ship, the Unsinkable III.
+The haunting calls of the crag wolves surrounded them and got closer.
+She didn’t glance back but heard the footsteps of the four Shagornan Elves following.
+They wisely heeded her warning.

 “We have to warn the other camps!”
-Vomarian Fae, and captain of the ship, shouted behind her.
+Vomarian shouted behind her.

-“They can hear.
-If they haven’t started running, they’re already dead.”
+“They can hear and if they haven’t started running.
+They’re already dead.”

-The four group fled through a clearing in the fields.
-Just ahead was a cropping of tall grass.
-It was perfect for them to find cover from the crag wolves as they ran.
+They ran through a clearing in the fields with a cropping of tall grass just ahead, perfect for them to conceal themselves from the crag wolves as they ran.
 Joey began to squirm fiercely.
-My-re let him fall.
+My‑re let him fall.
 The goat stopped.

 The elves caught up to her.
-My-re grabbed Vomarian Fae as he passed.
-Once he stopped, she grabbed another one of the passing elves around the chest.
+My‑re grabbed Vomarian when he passed.
+Once he stopped, she grabbed another of the passing elves around the chest.
 She felt the slight hint of cleavage.
-Well, there were female Shagornan elves with them after all.
-The other two continued to flee.
+Well, female Shagornan Elves were with them, after all.
+The other two continued to run.

 “Stop!”
 My‑re yelled.
 The elves continued, either not hearing or ignoring her, plowing into the tall fields, and disappeared.

 “Why in the nine hells did you do that?”
-Vomarian asked looking behind him.
-He followed her gaze to the stationary animal.
-He then continued, “That goat is too stupid to know when it’s about to become somethings dinner.
-It’s going to get us killed!”
+Vomarian asked, looking behind him.
+He looked at her and followed her gaze to the stationary goat.
+He continued, “That goat is too stupid to know when to run.
+It’s going to get us killed.”

-Vicious snarls and high pitched elven screams of agony came from within the tall grass a short distance away.
-Their shrieks suddenly silenced; replaced by gurgling.
-Vomarian and My-re brought up their battle axes.
-The third female Shagornan elf stood by her long spear.
+Vicious snarls and high-pitched elven screams of agony came from within the tall grass a short distance away.
+Their shrieks were suddenly silenced, replaced by gurgling.
+My‑re and Vomarian unlatch their battle axes from their back.
+The third female Shagornan Elf readied her long spear.

 Unseen, low growls emanated from just ahead.
-The grass parted and four crag wolves pushed their way through.
-Behind them they saw glimpses of other wolves tearing apart what was left of the two unfortunate elves and chasing each other for the scraps.
-They snarled at seeing My-re and the elves.
-Lips parted, unsheathing yellow-stained fangs, ending in dagger-like points.
+The grass parted, and four crag wolves pushed their way through.
+Behind them, they saw glimpses of other wolves tearing apart the two unfortunate elves and chasing each other for the scraps.
+They snarled at seeing My‑re and the others.
+Lips parted, unsheathing yellow-stained fangs ending in dagger-like points.
 Their gums receded from their teeth to make them even longer.
-Their mouths were likely coated in bacteria.
-A single bite and infection could be just as deadly as your throat being torn out.
-These wolves were massive as their shoulders almost reached theirs.
-Their brown and black fur bristles and appeared course and thick.
-In the light, it seemed they also had light blue stripes traveling along its length.
-Each had long, curved bone-like spikes coming from their back and going down their spine.
-There appeared to be a different species all together from the Alastarian wolves; a harsh and unforgiving breed from a harsh and unforgiving land.
+A single bite and infection could be just as deadly as one’s throat being torn out.
+These wolves were massive.
+Their shoulders almost reached hers.
+Their brown and black fur bristled and appeared coarse and thick.
+Each had long, curved, bone-like spikes from their back and spine.
+They seemed to be different from the Alastari wolves—a harsh and unforgiving breed from a harsh and unforgiving land.
 A single one could kill the three of them with ease.

 “The hunter becomes the hunted?
-We’ll test nature’s resolve,” Vomarian snarled as he gripped his battle axe tighter.
+We’ll test nature’s resolve,” Vomarian snarled.
+He gripped his battle axe tighter.

-“No!” screamed My-re.
-She took a step, but stopped.
+“No!” screamed My‑re.
+She took a step but stopped.
 The remaining two wolves moved to intercept her.
-Joey was doomed.
+It spelled Joey’s doom.

 Snarling, the two crag wolves began barking at them.
 Scratching at the dirt, they made fake lunges.
 They seemed to be working themselves up in a frenzy to attack.

 “Aphasia, formation!” called out Vomarian.
-Aphasia moved closer.
-My-re followed.
+Aphasia, the other Shagornan Elf, moved closer.
+My‑re followed.
+They formed a triangle defense.

 The crag wolves were moving in circles around their opponents.